 Without enough calcium, the snails are not able to build the layers of their shells as strong as they need to.

-Most shell problems arise from lack of calcium.
-This can include anything from fissures, pits or rough patches and can do much damage if not addressed quickly.
+Most shell problems arise from a lack of calcium.
+This can include anything from fissures, pits, or rough patches and can do much damage if not addressed quickly.

 A good quality calcium supplement or calcium-rich shrimp or snail food is essential.
 You can blend calcium carbonate powder into gel fish food or snello (6000 mg per cup, but this can be messy), or purchase calcium sticks for a premade solution (I have used this kind to achieve very beautiful shells, below is pictured one of my snails.)

 Unless you provide enough supplemental calcium, the shells of your snails will become very fragile.